upasan01/OuraCode/README.md

 <a href="https://www.mongodb.com//">MongoDB</a>  is a source-available, cross-platform, document-oriented database program.
 Classified as a NoSQL database product, MongoDB utilizes JSON-like documents with optional schemas.
 MongoDB is developed by MongoDB Inc. and current versions are licensed under the Server Side Public License.

+<a href="https://www.docker.com/">Docker</a> Docker is a software platform that allows you to build, test, and deploy applications quickly.
+Docker packages software into standardized units called containers that have everything the software needs to run including libraries, system tools, code, and runtime.
+Be sure that you have docker installed.

 <a href="https://console.upstash.com/redis?teamid=0">Redis Upstash Key</a>
 <a href="https://makersuite.google.com/app/apikey">Gemini Api Key</a>
 <a href="https://vite.dev/">Vite</a>